mrudulmohan007/Diceapp/README.md

 # Diceapp
-A simple diceapp in which its number changes whenever  we click on them
+A simple diceapp made using dart , number on the dice changes whenever  we click on them